 Grades K-3 Plaid jumpers from Education Apparel Education Apparel #17257.
 Grades 4-8 Skirt from Educational Apparel, must touch the ground when kneeling.
-Education Apparel #13257 Shorts worn Shorts worn under skirts and/or jumpers must not be visible.
+Education Apparel #13257 Shorts worn under skirts and/or jumpers must not be visible.
 Slacks Navy blue, uniform style, straight-leg dress pants worn at waist level.
-No washed- Grades K-8 out, low-cut, flared, skin tight or designer styles.
+No Grades K-8 washed-out, low-cut, flared, skin tight or designer styles.
 No cargo pants (no additional zippers, pockets, or loops on the legs).
 Trousers may be purchased from the uniform company (Educational Apparel).
-They may also be purchased from the uniform section of a department store or catalogue, provided they match those from the uniform company in style and color.
-No denim jeans.
+They may also be purchased from the uniform section of a department store or catalog, provided they match those from the uniform company in style, fabric and color No denim jeans.STRETCH pants/leggings are not permitted unless under shorts!
 Blouses/Shirts White or light blue round or pointed collar blouse, long or short sleeves, or shirt or Grade K-8 light blue "golf" shirt.
 Shirts must be tucked in.
 No colored garments may be worn under uniform blouse, shirt, or tee shirt.